Travel in Austria

 4. House of Music (Haus der Musik)

 The House of Music is the first museum of its kind in Austria.
-It was established in 2000 and offers visitors a unique experience that impressively combines a variety of interactive and creative displays related to the world of music – from ancient times when man learned to use musical instruments to the present day.
+Established in 2000, the museum offers visitors a unique experience that impressively combines a variety of interactive and creative displays related to the world of music – from ancient times, when humans learned to use musical instruments, to the present day.
 This is a recommended museum for the whole family and is also accessible to people with disabilities!

 The museum building itself is impressive as it is located in what was the residential palace of Archduke Charles and where Otto Nicolai, the founder of the Vienna Philharmonic Orchestra, lived.
 The museum has 5 floors and an inner courtyard.
 The first four floors are used for exhibitions, and the top floor is used for performances and events.